Spanking for Sexual Pleasure

 You have to determine if your husband’s desire for spanking is something playful and enjoyable for him—and if it might also be enjoyable for you.
 If yes, then spank away!
 Your conscience need not be sensitive about it.
 If this activity is only designed to bring pain, humiliate, and make your husband feel demeaned then it is not healthy and needs to be dropped altogether.

-Here are a few other resources that may be helpful for you and your husband:
+Here is another resource that may be helpful for you and your husband:

 (This is Carrie writing now) I’d like to make a few comments from my perspective as a wife: I am concerned about how many Christian women feel a lack of sexual confidence in their marriage relationships.
 I believe this is due, in part, to the fact that sex is often seen as a “taboo” topic among Christians.
 There must be opportunity, in a respectful and safe setting, for married couples to be taught about God’s design for sex in marriage.
 Instead, the silence of much of the Christian community on this subject has impacted married women so that it is more difficult for them to overcome their inhibitions during sex with their husbands.
 God wants us to be sexually confident with our husbands so that we can enjoy loving them with a passion and freedom!
 Perhaps part of your enjoyment during those two years you indulged your husband was actually a result of you allowing yourself to drop some inhibitions… and be free to just love your husband.
 God designed sexual intimacy between husband and wife to be a place where both of them freely express their love, passion, and desire for one another.